a-renzini/pygwb/CONTRIBUTING.md

 ```
 one can activate `igwn-py37` environment that has the above packages.
 To check the available `conda` environments, use 'conda info --envs'.
 This is the recommended way of adding LIGO packages to individual's path in the LIGO clusters.

-Before we proceed further we also need to install the 'pre-commit'.
+Before we proceed further we also need to install the `pre-commit`.
 These are executables that run every time you commit a change to verify that the changes are consistent with our style conventions.
 Many of these checks will also reformat the code to ensure the code matches the style conventions.
 Some tests do not, for example, the automated spell checker will just identify issues and suggest changes.
-For more details about 'pre-commit' see [link](https://pre-commit.com/).
+For more details about `pre-commit` see [link](https://pre-commit.com/).
 Install pre-commit using the following commands,

 ```bash
 pip install pre-commit
 pre-commit install
 ```

 After the above commands whenever one tries to add commits using `git commit`, the pre-commit commands will run and will check for style convention and will make necessary changes themselves.
-The differen pre-commit commands that will be run are defined in the file `.pre-commit-config.yaml`.
-If one has fresh checout of the repository, the pre
+The different pre-commit commands that will be run are defined in the file `.pre-commit-config.yaml`.

 ### Making changes